bkupidura/dead-man-hand/README.md

 # Idea
 Dead-Man-Hand will execute pre-added actions when you will no longer be "available".

-**All actions are encrypted and when properly configured nobody will be able to get action details till you are alive.**
+**All actions are encrypted and when properly configured nobody will be able to get action details untill you are dead.**

 Main goal of `DMH` is to ensure that actions can be executed only when you are dead.
 And before that time, every action should be confidential - even for people who have access to `DMH`.